Dameon1/hooks-testing/README.md

 ## Hooks
 - These are examples of react hooks

-- Ball Re-sizer
+## Ball Re-sizer
+  - Slider to adjust ball using the BallResizer component

-- UseState
+## UseState
+  - Simple Counter with reset button

-- UseEffect
+## UseEffect
+  - Change document title with a button

-- UseContext
+## UseContext
+  - Using a provider to pass props to entire tree

-- UseRef
+## UseRef
+  - Input using useRef to change state

-- ColorChanger
+## ColorChanger
+  - Colored box with a button to change color of background using useState

 - RenderProp